remyadevit/AGLCatOwnerList-master/README.md

 # Cat-Owner List

-A sample solution for a programming challenge from AGL.
+A sample solution for a programming challenge from AGL for the Digital developer role.

 ### Note:

 - This is VS2019 solution that runs on .NET Core 2.0.
 - It consists of a Console App, a .NET Standard Library and Test Projects.
-- It uses XUnit and Moq fosr unit testing.
+- It uses XUnit and Moq for the unit testing.
 - All unit tests are under the "Tests" folder, when viewing the solution on VS2019.

-### Background

-The coding challenge is to build an app that consumes data from a JSON web service and outputs a list of all the cats in alphabetical order under a heading of the gender of their owner.
-For example:
+## Test details

+You can write it in any language you like.
+You can use any libraries/frameworks/SDKs you choose.

+Example:
 Male

-  * Angel
+Angel
-  * Molly
+Molly
-  * Tigger
+Tigger
 Female

-  * Gizmo
+Gizmo
-  * Jasper
+Jasper

   ### To Test: